Lithium VS. Alkaline Batteries: A Comprehensive Comparison

 Limited Lifespan

-These batteries have a finite lifespan, typically providing power for several hours or until they reach a certain voltage level.
+These batteries have a finite lifespan.
+They typically provide power for several hours or until they reach a certain voltage level.
 After this point, they must be replaced with new batteries.

 Low Capacity for High-Drain Devices